tbergeron/notething/README.md

 # Installation

+!!
+You can even host it on your Dropbox account, download the zip, place it somewhere on your Dropbox, get the link, bookmark it and follow these instructions:

 - Create an account and create a `js/parse.js` file containing the Parse initialization code in it to get started
 - Host it somewhere (it's plain html)
 - ???